manna8/Elevators/README.md

 2. If elevator is going up and has to visit more than one floor, it will not serve the call for going down.
 3. If elevator is going down and has to visit more than one floor, it will not serve the call for going up.
 4. If elevator is on the move, but finishes its ride, the distance between elevator's current floor and the floor on which the call was made is calculated.
-5. If elevator is on the, has to visit more than one floor, 'call' direction is the same as elevator's direction and the 'call' floor is between its stops, the distance between current and 'call' floor is calculated.
+5. If elevator is on the move, has to visit more than one floor, 'call' direction is the same as elevator's direction and the 'call' floor is between its stops, the distance between current and 'call' floor is calculated.

 In the end, the elevator with the lowest value of distance is chosen, and the 'call' floor is assigned to correct queue (with respect to direction).